Fact Sheet 446

 Resistance can develop quickly.
 It is very important to take ARVs according to instructions, on schedule, and not to skip or reduce doses.

 A film-coated tablet of Kaletra was approved in October 2005.
-The tablet replaces the original gelatin capsule version.
 Each tablet contains 200 milligrams (mg) of lopinavir and 50 mg of ritonavir.
-The normal dose is two tablets twice a day or four tablets once a day for patients whose HIV does not have significant resistance to Kaletra.
+The normal dose is two tablets twice a day or four tablets once a day (for people whose virus does not have significant resistance to Kaletra or pregnant women).

 Different doses are used in some combinations.
 Be sure you know how much Kaletra your doctor has prescribed for you, and when and how to take each dose.